FORCE AND LAWS OF MOTION, Class IX, Part 3

 per second which is written as kg m/s.

-momentum depends on the mass and velocity of a body so a body will have a large
+Every moving body possesses momentum.
+Since momentum depends on the mass and velocity of a body so a body will have a large momentum.

 (a) If its mass is large